 Photograph © Frederick C. Warren - used with kind permission of F. Warren

-Click here to see check out latest information on Tubbs reissues, etc.
+Click here to see check out latest information on Tubbs reissues, news, etc.

 This web site - which was launched in June 2004 - is dedicated to the memory of the late, great, musician Tubby (Edward Brian) Hayes who was arguably the most prodigiously talented jazz multi-instrumentalist the British Isles has ever produced.
 He played vibes, flute, soprano, alto and baritone sax, piano, clarinet, bass clarinet and tympani, but was best known for his coruscating tenor saxophone work.
 He was also a talented composer and arranger.
 He started playing professionally at the age of fifteen joining the bands of Kenny Baker, Vic Lewis, Ambrose and Jack Parnell.
 He then led the reknowned Jazz Couriers with fellow tenor player and jazz legend Ronnie Scott between 1957 and 1959.
 Apart from leading his own small and big bands he played with many international jazz stars including Roland Kirk, Clark Terry, James Moody and Charles Mingus.
 In the UK he recorded with, amongst many others, John Dankworth and Cleo Laine.